 I still love my Tieks and might even get another pair in the future.

 They’re great for someone who is looking for more traditional leather ballet flats that are easy to pack and ideal for an on-the-go lifestyle.

-For those who like a more modern company and style of shoe, Rothy’s is hard to beat with their sustainability efforts, various styles of versatile flats, and their overall popularity as a brand.
+For those who like a more modern company and style of shoe, Rothy’s is hard to beat with its sustainability efforts, various styles of versatile flats, and its overall popularity as a brand.